linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 1. On the homepage of Control Center, click ![system_info_normal](icon/system_info_normal.svg).
 2. Under **About This PC**, you can view system version, authorization and hardware information.
-3. If the system has not been activated, click **Activate** to activate the system.

 #### Edition License